Complex wave functions, CPT and quantum field theory for classical generalized Ising models: Generalized Ising models

 with $\mathcal{L}(t)$ only involving spins at two neighboring time layers

 Two examples with rather different properties are the nearest neighbor Ising model (with constant $\Delta$),

 or the Majorana--Weyl automaton for which

 The second model has diagonal interactions only in one direction.
-If at $t+\eps$ the spin configuration at $t$, denoted by $\tau = [s(t,x)]$, is displaced by one position to the right, all factors $s(t+\eps,x+\eps)s(t,x)$ equal one and $\mathcal{L}\subt{MW}(t) = 0$.
-On the other hand, for all other spin configurations at $t+\eps$ not obeying this simple displacement rule one finds a diverging $\mathcal{L}\subt{MW}(t)$ due to the limit $\beta\to\infty$.
+Consider the spin configuration at $t$, denoted by $\tau = [s(t,x)]$, and the one at $t+\eps$, denoted by $\rho = [s(t+\eps,x)]$.
+The expression $\mathcal{L}\subt{MW}$ depends both on $\tau$ and on $\rho$.
+If $\rho$ equals precisely the configuration $\tau$ displaced by one position to the right, all factors $s(t+\eps,x+\eps)s(t,x)$ equal one and $\mathcal{L}\subt{MW}(t) = 0$.
+On the other hand, for all other spin configurations $\rho$ at $t+\eps$ not obeying this simple displacement rule at least one of the terms in the sum \eqref{eq:G5} equals $(-1)$.
+One then finds a diverging $\mathcal{L}\subt{MW}(t)$ due to the limit $\beta\to\infty$, and $\exp(-\mathcal{L}\subt{MW})=0$.
 As a result, the factor $\exp(-S)$ in eq.~\eqref{eq:G1} vanishes and such configurations have zero probability.
-The only overall spin configurations $\omega = \{s(t,x)\}$ with non-zero probability are those for which some initial configuration $[s(t\subt{in},x)]$ is displaced by one position to the right after each time step $\eps$.
+An overall spin configuration $\omega = \{s(t,x)\}$ with non-zero probability can be labeled by an initial configuration $[s(t\subt{in},x)]$.
+The corresponding overall spin configuration $\omega$ is the one for which $[s(t\subt{in},x)]$ is displaced by one position to the right after each time step $\eps$.
+For all other $\omega$ one has $p_\omega = 0$.
 This model describes a probabilistic cellular automaton (PCA).
 The updating rule is deterministic.
 Each spin configuration $[s(t,x)]$ is displaced by one position to the right at each time step.
 The probabilistic aspect enters only by the boundary term $\mathcal{B}$.
 It associates to each initial configuration $[s(t\subt{in},x)]$ a probability.

 For a PCA the initial probabilities extend to the overall probability distribution ${p_\omega}$, since they are transported to subsequent time steps by the deterministic updating.
 A given initial spin configuration $[s(t\subt{in},x)]$ defines a \qq{trajectory} in the space of overall spin configurations $\omega = \{s(t,x)\}$.
 (In our notation we distinguish time-local spin configurations $\tau = [s(t,x)]$ for spins at a given time $t$ and overall configurations $\omega = \{s(t,x)\}$ for spins at all times.)
 The trajectory is the sequence of time-local spin configurations $\{[s(t\subt{in},x)], [s(t\subt{in}+\eps,x)], [s(t\subt{in}+2\eps,x)],\dots\}$ that obtains from the initial configuration $[s(t\subt{in},x)]$ by applying the updating rule of the automaton.
 Each initial spin configuration $[s(t\subt{in},x)]$ defines a trajectory.
 The probability for the trajectory equals the probability of the initial spin configuration from which it originates.
 The probabilities $p_\omega$ vanish for all overall spin configurations which do not belong to a trajectory.
 As a consequence, the configuration sum $\sum_\omega$ reduces to a sum over trajectories.
 As compared to the Ising model this is an enormous simplification.
 Instead of summing all overall spin configurations one only needs to sum trajectories or equivalently, time-local spin configurations at $t\subt{in}$.